Britain's National Trust charity to sell fossil fuel assets

 BP, for example, faced pressure from shareholder groups to set tougher targets to combat climate change at its annual meeting in May.

-Shareholder action, however, has yet to lead oil and gas companies to “materially change their behaviour and invest vastly more than 10% of their capital investment into low carbon technologies,” Vermeulen said.
+Shareholder action, however, has yet to lead oil and gas companies to “materially change their behavior and invest vastly more than 10% of their capital investment into low carbon technologies,” Vermeulen said.

 “This was part of ... making sure that in all of our actions as a conservation charity we are looking after and caring for nature, beauty and history,” he said.